 Laundry business is among the small businesses that you can start with little or no capital in Kenya.

-Among the services offered in the laundry businesses are: – wet washing of clothes, dry cleaning, ironing and packaging for pick up.
-Services which can be done by an individual with no start up capital.
+Among the services offered in the laundry businesses are: – wet washing of clothes, dry cleaning, ironing, and packaging for pick up.
+Services that1 can be done by an individual with no start-up capital.

-All these equipment plus licences and other start up overheads should cost Ksh.
+All these equipment plus licenses and other start-up overheads should cost Ksh.
 200,000.

-Get a good location, an efficient manpower, offer better pricing and a functioning management and you will make an average of Ksh.
+Get a good location, efficient manpower, offer better pricing, and functioning management and you will make an average of Ksh.
 30,000 monthly.

-Fruit juice bar is another small business that’s doing well in 2019.
-And which still has a greater potential of making you profits in 2020.
+The fruit juice bar is another small business that did well in 2020.
+And which still has a greater potential of making you profits in 2021.

 This only means one thing; once you acquire a client you can continue to make profits from them for as long as you keep selling.